liferay/liferay-docs/develop/reference/articles/12-project-templates/00-intro.markdown

 - etc.

-If you're using [Blade CLI](/develop/tutorials/-/knowledge_base/7-0/blade-cli), execute the following command for a full list of project templates:
+If you're using [Blade CLI](/develop/tutorials/-/knowledge_base/7-0/blade-cli), execute the following command to display a full list of project templates:

     blade create -l

 If you're using [Maven](/develop/tutorials/-/knowledge_base/7-0/maven), you can view and use the project templates as Maven archetypes.
-Execute the following command to list them as Maven archetypes:
+Execute the following command to list them:

     mvn archetype:generate -Dfilter=liferay